GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 ## Create a simple flask application with basic form validation

 I will not go into the details of how to create a simple flask application.
-If you are new to Flask, you can [learn how here](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md).
+If you are new to Flask, I recommend that you begin [here](https://github.com/GitauHarrison/notes/blob/master/start_flask_server.md).
 A complete flask starter project is available on [GitHub](https://github.com/GitauHarrison/starting-a-flask-server).
-You will need to install and work with a database, `flask-wtf` and `flask-login` to complete the project.
+You will also need to learn how to create and work with web forms, a database, and user sessions to complete this project.

+## Integrate Twilio Verify with your flask application

+When a user first creates an account, they will have the option to enable two-factor authentication on their profile page.
+When they click the "Enable 2FA" link, they will be requested to provide their phone number which will be used to get a verification code.
+Subsequent logins will require them to enter the verification code before they can access their accounts.

 Once you have your project up and running, you will need to install `twilio` in your virtual environment.

 ```python
 (venv) $ pip3 install "twilio>=6.17.0"
 ```

-## Integrate Twilio Verify with your flask application

-When a user first creates an account, they will have the option to enable two-factor authentication on their profile page.
-When they click the "Enable 2FA" link, they will be requested to provide their phone number which will be used to get a verification code.
-Subsequent logins will require them to enter the verification code before they can access their accounts.

 ### Integration table of contents